Golf Lessons FAQ

 Should I take 1 Golf Lesson or more than 1?

 The answer to this question is based upon what your main objective is for taking a Golf Lesson.
 If you’re an experienced Golfer and you practice a lot, one Golf Lesson may be enough to fix the issue you are experiencing.
-If you are attempting to make long-term and lasting improvement to your Golf Skills, more than one Golf Lesson is ideal and a better investment long-term.
+If you are attempting to make long-term and lasting improvement to your Golf Skills, than a golf instruction program of more than one Golf Lesson is ideal for long-term golf skill improvement.

-How do I Choose the Best Golf Coach for Me?
+How do I Choose the Best Golf Instructor for Me?

-Choosing the correct Golf Coach for you is about finding the person you like and can create a relationship with.
+Choosing the correct Golf Instructor for you is about finding the person you like.
+Can you create a good working relationship with the golf instructor?
 You need to choose a Golf Coach who understands you as a person first, golfer second.
-And the Golf Coach should have excellent communication skills that mesh with yours.
-For more detailed information about how to Choose the Best Golf Coach for you, visit one of my previous posts for the PGA of America here.
+And the Golf Instructor should have excellent communication skills that mesh with yours.

 How do I get the Best Benefit from a Golf Lesson?